NBA Rumors: Philadelphia 76ers Could Now Have Inside Track On Kawhi Leonard

 — ClutchPoints (@ClutchPointsApp) July 7, 2018

 The NBA rumors could still simmer for some time.
-Yahoo’s Schultz went on to predict that the stalemate between the San Antonio Spurs and Kawhi Leonard may drag out indefinitely as the Spurs feel no pressure to keep Leonard happy.
+Yahoo’s Jordan Schultz tweeted a prediction that the stalemate between the San Antonio Spurs and Kawhi Leonard may drag out indefinitely as the Spurs feel no pressure to keep Leonard happy.